Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/hard-drives.md

 ### Step 4: Remove the hard disk(s)

 1. If the hard disk is mounted, remove it safely
+   1. Go to the workstation and open a file explorer window
+   2. Right click on the device in the left navigation sidebar
+   3. Select eject
 2. Power off the write blocker
 3. Remove the hard disk(s) from the docking station